Pierre-Luc Dubois Game Preview: Kings vs. Kraken

 Dubois Season Stats Insights

-- In 26 games this season, Dubois has a plus-minus of -4, while averaging 16:04 on the ice per game.
+- In four of 28 games this season, Dubois has scored a goal, and he has one game with multiple goals.

-- Dubois has netted a goal in a game four times this year in 26 games played, including multiple goals once.

-- Dubois has registered a point in a game 10 times this year over 26 games played, with multiple points in two games.
+- Dubois has recorded a point in a game 10 times this season over 28 games played, with multiple points in two games.

-- Dubois has an assist in six of 26 games this year, with multiple assists in one of them.
+- In six of 28 games this year, Dubois has had an assist, including one match with at least two.

-- Dubois' implied probability to go over his point total is 43.5% based on the odds.
+- Dubois' odds on his point total prop carry an implied probability of 43.5% that he hits the over.

 Sign up for Underdog fantasy today.